 Define Clean and Dirty Price of Bond?

-A common difference between the two is that a clean bond price does not include the accrued interest, whereas dirty price includes the interest payment.
+A common difference between a clean price and a dirty price is that a clean bond price does not include the accrued interest, whereas a dirty price includes the interest payment.

 What is Interest Rate Risk?